ZoneMinder/zoneminder/README.txt

   not have so much resource.
 You will need to re-configure your previous defaults as they will be lost.

-o     FEATURE - Filters can now include a specification of the preferred sort order of the results.

-o    FEATURE - Filters can now include a specification to limit the results to a predefined maximum o     FEATURE - Two new filter elements have been added.
+o    FEATURE - Filters can now include a specification of the preferred sort order of the results. o    FEATURE - Filters can now include a specification to limit the results to a predefined maximum o    FEATURE - Two new filter elements have been added.
 These are disk blocks and disk percentage.
 These are event independent and return the amount of disk space used on the event partition in terms of disk blocks or percentage as returned by df(1).
 Thus filters using these criteria will either match all events or none at all depending on the disk usage at the time of filter execution.
 The addition of these terms along with the ability to sort and limit filter results now means it is possible to create a filter that will automatically clear out old events once disk usage exceeds a certain value.
 Included in the database schemas for both new installations and upgrades is a sample filter called PurgeWhenFull which can be used to do this.
-It is  initially not set to do anything automatically so if you want to use it, you should load it into the filter selection window, modify it to  your  taste  and then save it, selecting 'auto  delete'.
+It is initially not set to do anything automatically so if you want to use it, you should load it into the filter selection window, modify it to your taste and then save it, selecting `auto delete'.
 Please note that filters created using disk related terms to delete events should always contain a limit term also otherwise it is possible for all events to match and thus be deleted.
-Using a limit ensures that only a small number  are affected at any one time.

-o     FEATURE  -  Filters can now be defined to  automatically execute an external script or program of your choosing.
+Using a limit ensures that only a small number are affected at any one time. o    FEATURE - Filters can now be defined to automatically execute an external script or program of your choosing.
 This can be specified when the filter is saved.
 Note that for security reasons this cannot be just any arbitrary command but must be readable and executable by your web server effective user.
 The script or program you specify here will be executed in the events root directory once for each event and will be passed one parameter containing the relative path to the event directory.
 This will normally be of the form
 <MonitorName>/<EventId> so it it possible to determine both
 the monitor and event in question from the path.
 Note also that a flag is set per event as with other auto actions indicating that an executable script has been run on that event and so to exclude it from subsequent matches.
 However if you have several filters all with executable scripts you will find that only the first gets executed as the flag will be set following successful completion and so no further scripts will be run on that event.
-Successful completion is indicated by the  script  returning a zero exit status, any other  status indicates an error and the executed flag will not be set.

-o     FIX  - In some circumstances temporary diagnostic images were being saved instead of highlighted analysis images.
-This is now corrected.

-o    FIX - When viewing a list of frames in an event, the link to the diagnostic image was incorrect.
+Successful completion is indicated by the script returning a zero exit status, any other status indicates an error and the executed flag will not be set. o    FIX - In some circumstances temporary diagnostic images were being saved instead of highlighted analysis images.
+This is now corrected. o    FIX - When viewing a list of frames in an event, the link to the diagnostic image was incorrect.
 This is now fixed. o    FIX - The Archive link from the monitor watch window has been fixed.
 Previously this generated a bogus window. o    FIX - The zone definition have been updated so that selecting the various types of zones etc only disables those options you no longer have access to rather than wiping them out entirely.
 This is also true of the zone when saved.
-Thus you  can  now  more easily change a zone to  be  temporarily inactive  for example and have your previous active settings restored in the future.

-o     FIX  - Selecting an event from the list generated  by  a filter  that included a Monitor Name term did not previously work properly.
-This is now fixed.

-o    FIX - A number of the constants used internally have been renamed to be more consistent.
+Thus you can now more easily change a zone to be temporarily inactive for example and have your previous active settings restored in the future. o    FIX - Selecting an event from the list generated by a filter that included a Monitor Name term did not previously work properly.
+This is now fixed. o    FIX - A number of the constants used internally have been renamed to be more consistent.
 Hopefully nothing is broken! o    FIX - Following notification of a potential vulnerability in zms by Mark Cox, all non-trivial string and buffer copies are now limited by the maximum size of the destination.
 Mark has also askedme to include the following notice relating to this, which I am very happy to do.
 "This issue was discovered by Mark J Cox <mark@awe.com>.
 The Common
 Vulnerabilities  and  Exposures  project  (cve.mitre.org)  has